 Transit and Housing Investment Zones

-Tens of millions of dollars for transit funding gimmicks
+Tens of millions of dollars for transit funding gimmicks.
+Passed Senate PLV (except one D also voted no)

 Eviction Protections for Tenants